• Skip to main content

 • Find A Doctor

-Home / Maia Campbell: Better Than Ever
+Home / Health Conditions / Addiction & Substance Use / Maia Campbell: Better Than Ever!

-Maia Campbell: Better Than Ever
+Maia Campbell: Better Than Ever!

-According to reports, 40-year-old Maia Campbell of “In the House” fame is doing great.
+According to reports, 48-year-old Maia Campbell of “In the House” fame is doing great.
 The daughter, friend and mother has been acting, teaching acting classes and was gearing up for a new role in an upcoming series on TV One, and she’s in the midst of good company as she continues on a more successful path as she deals with bipolar disorder.

 In the series, Maia, who is the daughter of author Bebe Moore Campbell, works alongside Cherie Johnson of “Family Matters,” as well as Ken Lawson from “The Parkers.”